Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Introduction

 \section{Introduction}

 In equity investing \cite{koa2023diffusion, koa2024learning}, investors typically form stock portfolios \cite{selection1952harry} to diversify their risk across multiple stocks.
 This could be done by selecting the stocks from across different categories, based on geographical regions \cite{rouwenhorst1998international} and/or business sectors \cite{che2022sparse}, \etc, in order to dampen the impacts of events that affect any specific category.
-However, there also exist rare, fat-tailed events \cite{mandelbrot2001scaling} that are unprecedented in history and cause the market to be increasingly interconnected \cite{taleb2007black}, which can result in crashes (\eg 2007 global financial crisis \cite{goldin2010global}, 2020 COVID-19 stock market crash \cite{naeem2021covid}).
-Even though stock portfolios have extensively considered various risks when they are curated, they are often still ill-prepared to handle these events \cite{taleb2007black}, as they do not have past statistics or historical information to learn from.
-There are currently limited works \cite{taleb2022single} on detecting portfolio crash events.
+However, there also exist rare, consequential events \cite{mandelbrot2001scaling} that are unprecedented in history and cause the market to be increasingly interconnected \cite{taleb2007black}, which can result in crashes (\eg 2007 global financial crisis \cite{goldin2010global}, 2020 COVID-19 stock market crash \cite{naeem2021covid}).
+Even though stock portfolios have extensively considered various risks when they are curated, they are still often ill-prepared to handle these events \cite{taleb2007black}, as they do not have past statistics or historical information to learn from.
+Due to this reason, there are currently limited works \cite{taleb2022single} on detecting portfolio crash events in literature.

-Today, Large Language Models (LLMs) present a possible toolset for detecting these crash events, without requiring specific training data.
+Today, Large Language Models (LLMs) present a possible toolset for detecting these crash events, without requiring specific training data for the task.
 This stems from their known capabilities to perform zero-shot reasoning \cite{kojima2022large}, which can be attributed to their ability to generalize \cite{bender2021dangers, yang2023harnessing} across the large corpus of data they have previously been trained on.
 This allows them to identify repeating patterns on new emerging events, and potentially detect possible crashes before they happen.
-In this work, we explore the use of LLMs to detect possible stock portfolio crashes, given an input set of financial news events.
+In this work, we explore the use of LLMs to predict possible stock portfolio crashes, by reasoning over publicly-available news information that can be found on the web.